 Payment of Fines

-Payment of fines must be received in Student Accounts, during regular business hours within seven days of the date of the citation.
+Payment of fines must be received in Student Accounts or paid online during regular business hours within seven days of the date of the citation.
 Online payments require student to call or email Student Accounts when payment is made.
 Students’ grades, future registration, records and diplomas will be held until all fines are paid.
 All citations may be appealed within seven days of the date of violation.
-Unpaid citations issued to staff and faculty may be collected by payroll deduction.
 Persons issued a city citation should contact the Lawrenceville Municipal Court for fine schedule information.